tammywebdev/OpenClassrooms/README.md

 # About Me

 Hi, my name is Tammy.
-I am a [Front-end web developer,  React Javascript Developer](https://www.linkedin.com/in/tammywebdev/).
+I am a Front-end web developer, specialing in React Javascript ([LinkedIn profile](https://www.linkedin.com/in/tammywebdev/)).
 Currently, I am seeking a work opportunity in a remote team to build and maintain web applications.

-This repository is a collection of my highlight projects that I have developed recently at OpenClassrooms.
+This repository is a collection of highlight projects that I have developed recently at OpenClassrooms.

 # About OpenClassrooms